smaurice101/readthedocs/docs/source/rtms.rst

    * - hyperprediction
      - This is the RTMS Score
    * - Entity
      - This is the entity being analysed.
-This is an IP

-       address, where 192.168 is removed.
-In actuality

-       The entity is 192.168.6.26
+This can be

+       anything you want.
    * - Maintopic
      - This is the topic that holds the entity